What Elon Musk’s Game-Changing Supercomputer Means for the AI Boom...

 If that weren’t enough, last Wednesday, December 4, we learned that Colossus is about to get a LOT bigger.
 The Greater Memphis Chamber announced that xAI will begin expanding its supercomputer to hold at least 1 million GPUs.
 The GPUs are used to train xAI’s chatbot, Grok which was the first product to come out of the startup.

-Two AI companies are key in this expansion: NVIDIA Corporation (NVDA) and Super Micro Computer, Inc. (SMCI).
+Two AI companies are key in this expansion: Nvidia Corp.
+(NVDA) and Super Micro Computer Inc. (SMCI).
 The former supplies Colossus with its GPUs, and the latter, along with Dell Technologies Inc. (DELL), assembled the supercomputer’s server racks.
 These are, essentially, a specialized cabinet used to organize multiple servers in a data center.
 The three tech giants will also establish operations in Memphis to support the buildout.

-Let’s talk about the latest news regarding NVIDIA.
-You probably noticed that the stock fell 5% earlier this week and is down roughly 5.7% for the week overall.
+Let’s talk about the latest news regarding Nvidia.
+You probably noticed that the stock fell 5% earlier this week and is down roughly 6.5% for the week overall.

 There is one reason why: China accused it of being a monopoly and is opening an investigation into the company.

-Note: Editor’s Note: The AI Boom is in full force, and it isn’t slowing down anytime soon.
-So, my InvestorPlace colleague Louis Navellier is joining us today to discuss recent news from major AI players: Elon Musk and Sam Altman… and Nvidia Corp.
-(NVDA) and Super Micro Computer Inc.